-Since Apple acquired Beats, the Beats lineup has been decked out with Apple-compatible features like the integrated W1 chip and AAC support.
-If you’re not a fan of true wireless earbuds but use an iPhone, this is the next best thing.
+Since Apple acquired Beats, the Beats lineup has been decked out with Apple-compatible features like the integrated H1 chip and AAC support.
+If you’re not a fan of true wireless earbuds but use an iPhone, the Beats Powerbeats are for you.

 The Plantronics BackBeat G0 410 have great features

 These noise cancelling earbuds are some of the most unique ‘buds you can buy.
 When the battery dies, you can use an included cable to convert these wireless neckband earbuds into wired ones.
 It’s not quite as seamless as the RHA T20i Wireless, but it’s a great fallback for long flights.

 ANC performance can’t outperform the Sony WF-1000XM3.
 However, if you want something to cut down on surrounding chatter and minimize some low-end noise, these are a great pick.
 The magnetic housings automatically pause the music when linked together and prevent the cables from swinging about while you’re walking.
 For less than $100, these are a great find.